 Is it really possible that humanity could witness a global collapse of civilization and even become extinct, due to mounting ecological crises, god-like technological power, and bad decision-making?

-For Jordan Greenhall, it’s not only possible, it’s the most probable outcome.
+For Jordan Hall, it’s not only possible, it’s the most probable outcome.

-Greenhall believes humanity is in the midst of a world-historical transition that will likely kill all of us.
+Hall believes humanity is in the midst of a world-historical transition that is likely to end in mass extinction.

 He also thinks that if we can make it through, we just might create a truly amazing Star-Trek-level future.